ysolodkyy/Eliminate_Noise_with_Comb_ALE/README.md

 # Eliminate Noise with comb filter and Adaptive Line Enhancer
 I used a comb filter and adaptive line enhancer (ALE) to eliminate the harmonic tone and white background noise in this recording (https://youtu.be/PB_8iOCm92c).

-## Report
+## Project report
-PDF "Eliminating Power Line Tone and Background Noise from an Audio Using Comb Filter and Adaptive Line Enhancer" for detailed description.
+"Eliminating Power Line Tone and Background Noise from an Audio Using Comb Filter and Adaptive Line Enhancer"

 ## input:
 mbt_70_experimental_us_army_1970_360p.mp4